Associated Press

 How the AP Picks Election Winners: It's Like Cooking Without a Recipe!

-AP -- associated press election Associated Press - Election Night Reporting - Election Results - Math in Journalism - Transparency in Reporting - AP - associated press election
+AP -- associated press election Associated Press - Canada Elections - Data Analysis - Election Night Reporting - Election Results - Math in Elections - Red Mirage - AP - associated press election

 Ever wonder how the AP declares election winners?
 Spoiler: It involves math and some good old-fashioned analog techniques!